Report a problem

 The Australian Road Rules about parking are designed with the safety and welfare of all road users in mind.
 Council urges all drivers to park legally and with care.
 Remembering to park in accordance with the road rules will also avoid unwanted parking fines.

-In addition to parking in restricted areas as detailed on road signs, you should contact Council to report on vehicles parked:
+In addition to parking in restricted areas as detailed on road signs, and parking of vehicles that are over 7.5 metres long for more than one hour, you should contact Council to report on vehicles parked:

 - facing the wrong direction